shankartocode/Wordpress-Plugin-for-Book-Search/README.md

 Extract the files to the plugin folder in the wordpress.
 Activate in the admin backend.
 You can see an option library books where you can create new books.
+After creating few books,
+Add this shortcode [book_display_and_filter] inside the page where you want to see the search from and books.

 It has,
 Price,